 - Submit a formal project proposal outlining a plan to address the health issue.

 - Write a thoughtful evaluation of the project and lessons learned.

 - Create a presentation, poster, and written abstract summarizing your project.

 - Submit five reflective journal entries.

 Students in the program are also required to participate in a two-day orientation session in March which covers health, safety, global health ethics, cross-cultural and cultural competence skills, and background information on global health.
 After the GHIP experience concludes, students gather for Discussion Sessions near the end of August.
 During the discussion sessions, students present their work, discuss key readings, and debate core issues in global health.
 All are required.
 View the 2019 GHIP Syllabus for more information.

-GHIP is officially designated as two UW classes: HUBIO 595, Independent Investigative Inquiry-Selective 5 (8 credits), and G H 572, Global Health Fieldwork: Preparation, Integration, and Re-entry (2 credits, Sum); MEDSCI 503, Independent Investigative Inquiry - Part 2 (1 credit, Fall).
+GHIP is officially designated as three UW classes: MEDSCI 501, Independent Investigative Inquiry - Part 1 (6 credits, Sum); G H 572, Global Health Fieldwork: Preparation, Integration, and Re-entry (2 credits, Sum); MEDSCI 503, Independent Investigative Inquiry - Part 2 (1 credit, Fall).